 Associate of Cosmetology: Degree Overview

-The curriculum often includes information students need to know to acquire a cosmetologist license after graduation.
 Students typically need a high school education to gain acceptance into a cosmetology associate's degree program.
-However, with approval from the proper authorities, some programs allow high school students to start the program.
+However, with approval from the proper authorities, some programs accept current high school students.

 Curriculum for an associate's degree in cosmetology includes instruction on beauty services, as well as information on identifying hair and skin disorders, sanitation and business skills.
 Business classes are valuable for cosmetology students because, according to the U.S. Bureau of Labor Statistics (BLS), many cosmetologists are self-employed (www.bls.gov).
 Some even go on to start their own personal care businesses.
 State laws and regulations are integrated in the coursework and students usually participate in practical education through student salons or clinics.
 Typical cosmetology classes include: